 Register to Vote Before Election Day

 Save time at the polls and register to vote before Election Day.
 You can register to vote online or with a paper application.
 Click here for more information.
-The deadline to register to vote before the General Election is October 13, 2020.
-After this date you must bring the required documents showing proof of residency with you to the polls on Election Day.
+In Minnesota you can register at the polling place by bringing the required documents showing proof of residency with you to the polls on Election Day.

 Political Campaign Signs